TaniaDeveloper/TaniaMagro_T1A3/readme.md

 ![Working on tasks](./docs/Working%20on%20tasks.png)

 Terminal Application Ideas

 ![Terminal application ideas](./docs/Terminal%20application%20ideas.png)

+Checklist of grouped items

 ![Checklist](./docs/Checklist.png)

 **Testing the terminal for each menu selection**

 I also had progressed with completing some of the tasks, that were on my action board.
-I had utilised placing dates for when bcertaonn items were due to be completed, however not all tasks were completed within the alloted time frame.
+I had utilised placing dates for when certain items were due to be completed, however not all tasks were completed within the alloted time frame.

 ![Testing terminal](./docs/Testing%20terminal.png)